powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.7.17 Fix: -Add in Download Playlist. http:// and www . is now removed if entered.
+It would break browse.

+          Fix: -Set in browse.
+If an entry was edited it wouldn't update until quitting browse and re-entering.

+          Add: Url Link: added to Browse display.

 ###  v5.7.14 Add: -Disk added to Home Screen and removed mpv save indicator.